 Day 4 – Video lessons

-- Programs for videos; how to create a video lesson and to implement it in the classroom or using it as a homework in a flipped lesson.
+- Using videos in the classroom or as homework in a flipped lesson.

-- One program for each subject and for special needs: how technology can facilitate inclusion and foster the different types of creativity of every pupil;
+- How technology can facilitate inclusion and foster the different types of creativity of every pupil;

 Day 6 – Course closure & cultural activities